5 Easy Crochet Coaster Ideas (+ How to Make Them!)

 Small projects = big satisfaction.
 Crochet coasters are one of my all-time favourite quick makes: perfect for practice, thoughtful as gifts, and incredibly useful around the home.

 But basic coasters can get a little dull.
-This post covers five different coaster featuring texture, playful shapes, and modern patterns to keep your crochet journey fresh and exciting.
+This post covers five different coasters featuring texture, playful shapes, and modern patterns to keep your crochet journey fresh and exciting.

 crochet coaster ideas for crochet beginners